ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/12-singularity-mpi.md

 > What do you see?
 >
 > > ## Discussion
-> > It's likely that you'll find that performance is significantly better with the version of the code built directly on the HPC platform.
+> > You may find that performance is significantly better with the version of the code built directly on the HPC platform.
+Alternatively, performance may be similar between the two versions.
 > >
-> > Why might this be?
+> > How big is the performance difference between the two builds of the code?
 > >
-> > How big is the performance difference between the two builds of the code?
+> > What might account for any difference in performance between the two builds of the code?
 > >
 > {: .solution}
 {: .challenge}

-If performance is an issue for you then you are advised to take a look at using the _[bind model](https://sylabs.io/guides/3.5/user-guide/mpi.html#bind-model)_ for building/running MPI applications through Singularity.
+If performance is an issue for you with codes that you'd like to run via Singularity, you are advised to take a look at using the _[bind model](https://sylabs.io/guides/3.5/user-guide/mpi.html#bind-model)_ for building/running MPI applications through Singularity.

 ## Singularity wrap-up